-Local residents can now take advantage of the new private dermatology clinic at the recently expanded Robinson’s Dental Practice on Christchurch High Street, in what is thought to be the first collaboration of its kind in the UK.
+Local residents can now take advantage of the new private dermatology clinic at the recently expanded Robinson’s Dental Practice.
+The clinic is located on Christchurch High Street, and thought to be the first collaboration of its kind in the UK.

-This new clinic offers the opportunity for those patients who wish to look outside the NHS to access immediate diagnosis and treatment for all types of skin conditions, both urgent and routine.
-Locally-based consultant dermatologist and cutaneous surgeon Dr Marsha Ostroumova will be heading the clinic, offering dermatology consultations, diagnosis and a full range of skin treatments, mole checks, biopsies; advanced skin cancer surgery with full private histopathology laboratory support will also be available.
+This new clinic offers the opportunity for those patients who wish to look outside the NHS.
+This provides locals access to immediate diagnosis along with treatment for all types of skin conditions, both urgent and routine.
+Locally-based consultant dermatologist and cutaneous surgeon Dr Marsha Ostroumova will be heading the clinic.
+She offers dermatology consultations, diagnosis and a full range of skin treatments.
+These include mole checks, biopsies; advanced skin cancer surgery along with full private histopathology laboratory support will also be available.

-Dr Ostroumova has over 10 years’ experience as a specialist skin cancer surgeon, and as well as the new Robinson’s clinic she also has had clinics at the BMI Winterbourne Hospital in Dorchester and the BMI Harbour Hospital in Poole.
-In addition to her own clinic, Dr Ostroumova will be providing specialist training to the Robinson’s dental team in the early assessment of skin lesions.
-The head and neck are the most common areas of the body for non-melanoma skin cancers, so dentists are ideally placed to notice what may be early cancerous lesions and can advise patients on seeking out a definitive medical diagnosis.
+Dr Ostroumova has over 10 years’ experience as a specialist skin cancer surgeon.
+Besides the new Robinson’s clinic she also has had clinics at the BMI Winterbourne Hospital in Dorchester also the BMI Harbour Hospital in Poole.
+Along with her own clinic, Dr Ostroumova will also provide specialist training to the Robinson’s team to assess signs of skin lesions.
+The head and neck are also the most common areas of the body for non-melanoma skin cancers.
+This makes dentists an ideal prevention extension notice what may be early cancerous lesions and can advise patients on seeking out a definitive medical diagnosis.

 Finally, If you’d like to book a dermatology consultation at Robinson’s Dental Practice in Christchurch, please get in touch.